shrielenee/embroidery-basics/gather-materials.md

 Deciding what to stitch is always daunting for me!
 I have so many ideas and see so much inspiration online.
 I use [Pinterest](https://www.pinterest.com/shrie/stitchery/), as well as [Instagram](https://www.instagram.com/shrielenee/saved/), to gather drawings, designs, or inspiration that speak to me.

-I sometimes buy pre-made patterns [from Sublime Stitching](https://sublimestitching.com/collections/hand-embroidery-patterns) instead of retrofitting or designing my own.
+I sometimes buy pre-made patterns [from Sublime Stitching](https://sublimestitching.com/collections/hand-embroidery-patterns) or [Etsy](https://www.etsy.com/search?q=embroidery%20pattern) instead of retrofitting or designing my own.
 I also have a small collection of embroidery or textile craft books that I also use as templates or inspiration, such as [Yumiko Higuchi's "A Year of Embroidery"](https://www.amazon.com/Year-Embroidery-Month-Month-Collection/dp/1611804728/ref=sr_1_3?crid=1KBLR8ZPCPS8U&dchild=1&keywords=yumiko+higuchi&qid=1585332284&sprefix=yumiko+%2Caps%2C168&sr=8-3).

 You can use many things as embroidery patterns, including: